 It is our responsibility to deliver the core training on time throughout the internship but you will need to be proactive in completing the practical assessments as well as logging enough dives and practicing so you will pass.
 During the program you will have a mix of boat dives and local shore dives.

-To be able to participate in the Internship candidates must have Australian or New Zealand residency or possess working rights in Australia; a Working Holiday Visa (Subclass 417, 462, etc) or Partner Visa. *Please note that tourist visas and student visas are not sufficient for this program.
+To be able to participate in the Internship candidates must have Australian or New Zealand residency or possess working rights in Australia; a Working Holiday Visa (Subclass 417, 462, etc) or Partner Visa. *Please note that tourist visas are not sufficient for this program.
 We do not offer any form of sponsorship visas and this does not count toward your regional work for visa extensions.
 If you are unsure if you are able to apply, please include your visa information when contacting us.

 What’s included in the program: